 The predicate information encoded by the filter heads can be leveraged for a practical use-case: zero-shot concept detection through training-free probes.

 Since filter heads encode predicates as query states that interact with key-projected item representations to perform filtering, we can repurpose this mechanism for classification.
-To detect whether a representation $h$ belongs to a particular concept class (e.g., animal, vehicle), we create filter prompts for each class: $p_{\text{cls}} = \mathbb{P}(\mathcal{C}, \psi_{\mathrm{is\_cls}})$ and collect the query states $q_{\mathrm{cls}}$ from a filter head $[\ell, j]$.
-Then we classify $h$ by finding the class whose $q_{\mathrm{cls}}$ has the maximum affinity.
+To detect whether a representation $h$ belongs to a particular concept class (e.g., animal, vehicle), we create filter prompts for each class: $p_{\mathrm{cls}} = \mathbb{P}(\mathcal{C}, \psi_{\mathrm{is\_cls}})$ and collect the query states $q_{\mathrm{cls}}$ from a filter head $[\ell, j]$.